-The battery, which is accessible by opening the top cowl, is equipped with an overboard vent and drain.
-It is rated at 12 volt, 25 ampere-hours, and should be inspected periodically for proper fluid level.
+The battery is accessible by opening the top cowl.
+The battery is equipped with an overboard vent and drain.
+The battery is rated at 12 volt, 25 ampere-hours.
+It should be inspected periodically for proper fluid level.
 If the fluid level is found to be low, fill as recommended by the battery manufacturer.
 DO NOT fill above the visible battery baffle plates.